watchthelight/HypergraphGo/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature Request
-about: Suggest an idea for this project
+about: Suggest something.
+Justify it.
 title: "[Feature]: "
 labels: enhancement
 assignees: ""
 ---

-**Problem**
+## Problem

 What problem does this solve?

-**Proposed solution**
+If you can't articulate this, stop here.

+## Proposed Solution

-Describe the solution you’d like.
+Describe the solution you'd like.
+Be concrete.

-**Alternatives considered**
-Other approaches you’ve thought about.

-**Additional context**
+## Alternatives Considered

+What else did you think about?
+Why didn't you go with those?

+## Impact

+- Who benefits?
+- What's the scope of change?
+- Does this affect the kernel?

+## Additional Context

-Links, sketches, examples.
+Links, sketches, prior art, related issues.